• Skip to main content

 Disclosure: I was provided with a Mazda CX-9 to drive for a week and to give my honest review.

-Filed Under: Chocolate, Christmas, Comfort Food, Holiday Baking, Pies / Pastries, Sweet, Thanksgiving, Thanksgiving Desserts Tagged With: chocolate, dessert, German Chocolate, pecan pie, pecans, pie
+Filed Under: Chocolate, Christmas, Comfort Food, Holiday Baking, Pie Recipes, Sweet, Thanksgiving, Thanksgiving Desserts Tagged With: chocolate, dessert, German Chocolate, pecan pie, pecans, pie

 DISCLOSURE: Flavor Mosaic is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 Please note: This blog may contain affiliate links to products I use and love.
 I earn a small commission, at no extra cost to you, to help with blog expenses when you make a purchase through an affiliate link.
 Thank you for your support!